ELBOW, HAND & WRIST

-Hand and Upper Extremity Surgeons in Missoula, MT
+Elbow, Hand and Wrist Surgeons in Missoula, MT

-Missoula Bone & Joint is fortunate to have two board-certified, fellowship-trained hand and upper extremity surgeons on staff.
+Missoula Bone & Joint is fortunate to now have three board-certified, fellowship-trained hand and microvascular surgeons on staff.
 Wrist injuries, hand disorders, and elbow conditions are common and can cause pain, loss of sensation, loss of movement, and impaired function.
-Our hand and upper extremity specialists are prepared to treat these problems so that you can return to work or your favorite activities as quickly as possible.
+Our specialists are passionate about treating these problems so that you can return to work or your favorite activities as quickly as possible.
+They have all received a Subspecialty Certificate in Surgery of the Hand (formerly known as Certificate of Added Qualification in Hand Surgery) from the American Society of Surgery of the Hand, ASSH.

 Hand & Wrist Injuries